edmodlabs/techsummer-site-master/src/docs/1.0.0/unit1/index.md

 ## Overview

-In this activity, you will assemble your very own customizable VR Viewer and learn about the technology underlying VR.
+In this activity, you will assemble your very own customizable VR viewer and learn about the technology underlying VR.
 VR is like great food: you could talk about it for days, but you really need to try it to understand why it’s great.
 So, let’s jump in!

 ## Assembly
 <div class="alert_green">
   <div style="text-align:center">
   	<strong>ASSEMBLE!!!</strong>
   </div>
-  Follow the steps below to assemble your VR Viewer.
+  Follow the steps below to assemble your VR viewer.
 </div>

 <div style="text-align:center">